JingQiChong/nf_CRACpipeline/README.md

 8. **bedtools genomecov**: Generate bedgraph files from sorted indexed bam files
 9. **bedtools multicov**:  Counts reads to transcript features
 10. **pyReadcounter.py**: Quantify the number of reads that are overlapped to the genomic features
-11. **pyGTF2bedGraph**: Generate bedgraphs from gtf files
+11. **pyGTF2bedGraph.py**: Generate bedgraphs from gtf files
 12. **pyPileup.py**: Make pileup tables of reads and deletions/mutations for a given genelist
-13. **pyCalcylateFDR**: Find peaks with false discovery rates on protein-coding genes
+13. **pyCalculateFDR.py**: Find peaks with false discovery rates on protein-coding genes

 ## Installation
 Before running this pipeline, Nextflow first needs to be installed.
 Please follow the instruction [here](https://www.nextflow.io/) for installation.
-Please make sure you have all the required dependencies listed above installed before running.
+Please make sure you have all the required dependencies listed above installed before running the pipeline.

 ## Quick start
-To run this pipeline, use the command below
+To run this pipeline, use the command below:
 ```
 nextflow run main.nf \
     --reads  reads.fastq \